mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 Trying to create unit tests in an existing system coupled to a Singleton can be an almost impossible task.

 ### 10. Unique concepts are contextual
-When the pattern is stated it is usually accompanied by some idea that in the real world seems rather unique.
+When the pattern is stated it is usually accompanied by some idea that in the real-world seems rather unique.
 For example, if we want to model the behavior of **God** according to the vision of Christianity, there could not be more than one **God**.
 But these rules are relative to the context and subjective vision of each religion.
 Various belief systems may coexist in the same world with their own gods (some monotheistic and other polytheistic beliefs).

 ![1_1UifacKmCXcooGNdkuL9KA[1].png](https://cdn.hashnode.com/res/hashnode/image/upload/v1598399753458/4F_Zy5fo1.png)